Qile0317/bioe131-final-project-qja-fa24/README.md

 This repository contains a cli tool that acts as a database installer for a collection of COVID-19 viral sequences from across the world.
 There is also a web interface that allows users to explore the sequences by country, and other extensible parameters.

+The web interface is built using Next.js, React, TypeScript, and Tailwind CSS with the help of various npm packages.
+The database is installed using a bash script that downloads the data from a remote location and sets up the database for the web interface.

 ## Local installation of the DB

 ```bash